elylucas/ng-nest-realtime-apps/docs/lab1.md

 @WebSocketGateway({ cors: true })
 ```

-That's it for the server stuff, let's take a look at the client next.
+That's it for the server stuff; let's look at the client next.

 ## Angular